 - Funding is not awarded during the summer or after a student graduates from the College.

-- Applications must be submitted at least four weeks prior to the conference start date.
+- Applications must be submitted at least three weeks prior to the conference start date.

 - Priority will be given to students who are first time applicants.